“Until you let go of all the toxic people in your life you will never be able to grow into your fullest potential. Let them go so you can grow.” ~DLQ

 Why is it so hard to ignore a narcissist?

 If you’ve ever tried to ignore a narcissist, then you know how difficult it can be.
 It feels impossible to us, especially in the beginning.
 That’s because we are often trauma bonded with the toxic people in our lives.
 Trauma bonding is similar to Stockholm Syndrome.
 It’s is a condition that causes the victims of narcissistic abuse in toxic relationships to develop a psychological dependence on the narcissist as a survival strategy during abuse.
-Your brain p Also makes recovering from a toxic relationship significantly more difficult.
-In this video, I go into detail about how trauma bonding affects our brains and how it causes us to feel addicted to the toxic narcissist.
+Your brain also makes recovering from a toxic relationship significantly more difficult.

 Think you’re trauma bonded?
 Take this quiz and find out right now.